Scene It? Bright Lights! Big Screen!: Reception

-The game received mixed reviews from critics.
-Official Xbox Magazine called it "A decent upgrade or introduction to the series".
-GameSpot noted "This movie trivia game offers consistent multiplayer fun despite its limited feature set".
-IGN stated "Scene It?
+The game received mixed reviews on all platforms according to the review aggregation website Metacritic.
+Official Xbox Magazine called it "A decent upgrade or introduction to the series."
+GameSpot noted, "This movie trivia game offers consistent multiplayer fun despite its limited feature set."
+IGN stated, "Scene It?
 Bright Lights!
-Big Screen! gets a few things right that a trivia game should — the clips are plentiful, the round with the edited photos is fun, and there's a fair amount of questions here — but the things it misses sink any shot this game had at being something you need to play".
-GameZone commented "Scene It? features plenty of movie trivia factoids to keep cinemaphiles happy, but a dearth of features (no online play?!?) and the availability of other, better trivia games for PlayStation 3 makes me doubt that this was ever intended for the big screen to begin with".
-In contrast, Game Revolution cited "Scene It? can only be entertaining — not to mention, fair — if everyone playing not only has comparable movie knowledge but also comparable gaming experience, which is completely ridiculous for a casual party game.
-And the thing that's so irritating about it all is that these problems could have been fixed with almost zero effort".
+Big Screen! gets a few things right that a trivia game should — the clips are plentiful, the round with the edited photos is fun, and there's a fair amount of questions here — but the things it misses sink any shot this game had at being something you need to play.
+The bad lip syncing, the bland visuals, the inability to easily tell who is buzzing in, and so much more just keep this game from being something trivia fans like myself need to invest time and money in."
+GameZone commented, "Scene It? features plenty of movie trivia factoids to keep cinemaphiles happy, but a dearth of features (no online play?!?) and the availability of other, better trivia games for PlayStation 3 makes me doubt that this was ever intended for the big screen to begin with."
+In contrast, GameRevolution cited, "Scene It? can only be entertaining — not to mention, fair — if everyone playing not only has comparable movie knowledge but also comparable gaming experience, which is completely ridiculous for a casual party game.
+And the thing that's so irritating about it all is that these problems could have been fixed with almost zero effort."

-For the Wii version, IGN stated "The bad lip syncing, the bland visuals, the inability to easily tell who is buzzing in, and so much more just keep this game from being something trivia fans like myself need to invest time and money in".